AaltoSciComp/scicomp-docs/triton/ref/connecting.rst

      * Whole Internet

    * * Jupyter
-     * Since April 2024 Jupyter is part of Open OnDemand, see below. :doc:`More info </triton/apps/jupyter>`.
+     * Since April 2024 Jupyter is part of Open OnDemand, see below.
+Use the "Jupyter" app to get same environment as before.  :doc:`More info </triton/apps/jupyter>`.
      * See the corresponding OOD section

    * * Open OnDemand